open-resources/dash_curriculum/_sources/part3/chapter11.md

-# Chapter 11: Advanced Components
+# Chapter 11: Additional Components

 ## What you will learn
 In this chapter we will introduce several advanced components that go beyond what we have seen so far, but that are necessary for advanced apps.